ryanmccombe/Curator2Refactor/docs/addASection/3_EditorShelf.md

 ### Completed Section

-[The final code is available here](https://github.com/ryanmccombe/Curator2Refactor/tree/fbea2d58884030ec2c8a9536b8581ad2b13f71d1/client/SectionTypes/Image), and the completed full size section along with the "Add Section" thumbnail can be seen below:
+[The final code is available here](https://github.com/ryanmccombe/Curator2Refactor/tree/fbea2d58884030ec2c8a9536b8581ad2b13f71d1/client/SectionTypes/Image), and the completed full size section with both properties edited, along with the "Add Section" thumbnail using the default properties can be seen below:

 ![Preview](./images/preview.png?raw=true "Preview")